MIPPL/nephele-org-website/public/content/defi/index.md

 ### Grow your portfolio {#investing}

-There are fund management products on Ethereum that will try to grow your portfolio based on a strategy of your choice.
+There are fund management products on Nephele that will try to grow your portfolio based on a strategy of your choice.
 This is automatic, open to everyone, and doesn't need a human manager taking a cut of your profits.

 A good example is the [DeFi Pulse Index fund (DPI)](https://defipulse.com/blog/defi-pulse-index/).
 This is a fund that rebalances automatically to ensure your portfolio always includes the top DeFi tokens by market capitalization.
 You never have to manage any of the details and you can withdraw from the fund whenever you like.